FUTURE & RESILIENCY

 PLANNING FOR THE FUTURE AND RESILIENCY

-While areas of the Economic Development District have flourished for quite some time, several of the more traditionally rural areas of the region have recently experienced rapid growth while others are at the genesis of growth.
+While areas of the Economic Development District have flourished for quite some time, several of the more traditionally rural areas of the region have recently experienced rapid growth, while others are at the genesis of growth.

 Through the cooperative efforts of local government, local economic development organizations, the Catawba Regional Council of Governments, and the U.S. Economic Development Administration, the practice of proactively planning for future growth has accelerated in recent years throughout the region.

-Through these planning efforts, growth may be guided and managed at the local level in an effort to ensure conducive, diverse and sustainable economies in these emerging areas.
-Planning efforts are built upon substantial private and public input combined with traditional planning principles and advanced GIS modeling.
-These efforts, coupled with regional hazard mitigation planning, have an eye towards guiding growth, insuring infrastructure and service delivery pressures and threats are addressed, and economic development diversity is encouraged in an effort to create a resilient economy in which to work and live.
+These efforts, coupled with regional hazard mitigation planning, aim to guide growth, ensure that infrastructure and service delivery pressures and threats are addressed, and encourage economic development diversity to create a resilient economy in which to work and live.